 The ergonomics of the cockpit go unchanged, but what we can affect is the biomechanics and physical condition of the pilot before he takes a seat.
 It is an interesting contrast between how much attention preparing the aircraft receives in comparison to the pilot, who can just step into the cockpit without any preparation.
 What makes the role of the body even more critical is that it has a significant impact on the pilot’s ability to concentrate when flying.
 So, it is essential to question the industry’s standards.
 Why do we not pay more attention to the pilot’s mental stage and the physical preparedness, as human factors cause over 80% of accidents?
 Thus, there is no room to leave anything assured – certainly not pilot’s ability to fly in good condition.

 To address the multiple challenges pilots have to face, we brought two physical training experts into our Coptersafety team.
-With this addition, we further aim to bring much needed physical training into the helicopter pilots training program.
+With this addition, we further aim to bring much needed physical training for the helicopter pilots training program.

 Learnings from military aviation and sports

 “In military aviation, where G-forces are putting the human body under extreme stress, continuously screenings are held for the pilots to catch on early symptoms to reduce the risks.
 This aims to make the pilots fit for the job as well as enhance their overall physical well-being later in their life,” states Mikko Luukkanen Chairman of PhysioBit and test pilot of Finnish air forces.
 As Luukkanen has found these procedures beneficial to the military industry, he wanted to express his concern that similar actions are not taking place within the helicopter industry.
 Based on several discussions with fellow pilots he feels that he has not met a pilot that hasn’t had some aches and pains caused by the job that requires a lot of the human body.

 A distinction between sports and aviation